Nidhii06/MediFlow/README.md

 # MediFlow

-MediFlow is a web-based healthcare application designed to help users check medicine availability and streamline communication between patients and pharmacies.
+MediFlow is a web-based healthcare application designed to help users check medicine availability and streamline communication between patients, pharmacies and doctors.

 ## Features
 - Medicine search and availability tracking